 Fraser Island, The Whitsundays & The Great Barrier Reef - all destinations not to be missed!
-If there is one thing we know, it's how to backpack the East Coast... here is our advice!
+If there is one thing we know, it's how to backpack the East Coast of Australia... here is our advice!

 How long will I need to travel the East Coast?

 The East Coast of Australia is gigantic!
 To paint the picture – it would take approximately 30 hours of non stop driving to travel the coastline between Sydney and Cairns.
 Most of the popular tourist destinations along the way – Fraser Island, The Whitsundays and Cape Tribulation – require at least 2 days to experience at their best.
-Five weeks will allow enough time to explore the coastline’s attractions comfortably , however (although we recommend more time) if you are willing to sacrifice certain destinations the East Coast can be ‘done’ in three weeks.
-Lucky enough, there is an entire Base Backpackers network along the coast to assist you.
+4 to 5 weeks will allow enough time to explore the coastline’s attractions comfortably , however (although we recommend more time) if you are willing to sacrifice certain destinations the East Coast can be ‘done’ in three weeks.

 One of the most popular ways to get around is by a public bus.
 Greyhound and Premier bus lines offer backpacker friendly passes that can be open dated and allow hop on, hop off travel.
 Both bus lines stop in all tourist destinations and provide at least one departure per day.
-You will find that the buses, although public, are safe and streaming with travellers.
+You will find that the buses, although public, are safe and occupied mainly with travellers.
 The bus passes are a great option if you are running low on time.
-For 5% on Greyhound & Premier Bus Pass - email email@example.com